Ratings of GDP Accuracy in the Middle East

 CALCULATING WORLD ECONOMICS DATA RATINGS

-Differences in reliability of economic data across the Americas is highlighted by weighting and combining the six factors discussed.
-The three variables given most weight (25% each) are the objective Base year and SNA Indexes, together with the research based Informal Economy values.
-The three proxy measure used (Resources available; Government Interference and Regulatory hurdles) are collectively weighted by 25%.
+Differences in reliability of economic data across the Middle East is highlighted by weighting and combining the six factors discussed.
+The three variables given the most weight are the objective Base year and SNA Indexes, with 30% and 20% respectively, together with the research based Informal Economy values with a weighting of 15%.
+The three proxy measure used (Resources available; Government Interference and Regulatory hurdles) are collectively weighted by 35%.

-DQR values calculated for these factors are shown in Table 2 below where it can be seen that the quality, reliability and believability of economic data across the Americas differs widely.
+DQR values calculated for these factors are shown in Table 2 below where it can be seen that the quality, reliability and believability of economic data across the Middle East differs widely.
 The DQR score varies theoretically between 0 and 100, the lowest and highest scores a country can earn.

 Table 2: The Middle East Data Quality Ratings